Recoskie/JDasm/README.md

 J-Disassembly.
 =============================

 J-Disassembly is designed to be user friendly.
-For both prelesional, and absolute beginners.
+For both professional, and absolute beginners.

 This tool makes binary files, and formats visual, and also easy to understand, and modify.